 If you want to pick up some milk and bread while you’re out, fine, go ahead.

-But the destination always takes second place to the riding experience.
+Either way, the destination always takes second place to the riding experience itself.

 Riding a motorbike is about feeling vibrantly alive.

 It’s about hearing the throb of the motor, and being a moving part of the world around you.